always a potential debate when attempting to rescue a fine bicycle from the ravages of

 restore the machine to it's as-manufactured state?

-Few of us will be lucky enough to discover those rare 30 to 100 year old bicycles that are NOS (New Old Stock) or that have been consistently carefully maintained over the years in their as-issued state..
+Few of us will be lucky enough to discover those rare 30 to 100 year old bicycles that are NOS (New Old Stock) or that have been carefully maintained in their as-issued state.

 The most conservative collector does not touch an old bicycle except through routine cleaning and lubrication, to preserve its patina of age and its history, including its wear and tear.

 This practice is very defendable when the cycle is complete and original, or when it has a 'provenance', linking it specifically to a documented historical identity.